Applications Open: October 1, 2020

 - Those who have linguistic competence in English and a second language have a strengthened application.

-- See Department Events for the calendar of information sessions, which are held between September and January annually.
+- See Information Sessions for a list of upcoming dates, times and locations, which are typically held between September and February annually.

 - These faculty-led sessions provide detailed information about the program, curriculum, admission criteria, selection procedures, and the application process.
 All applicants are strongly encouraged to attend one of these sessions.

 - For directions, parking and a campus map, view the SF State Parking & Transportation webpage.

 Before you begin this application, the Division of Graduate Studies recommends that you review our TIPS to Cal State Apply, as well as the Master of Public Health in Community Health Education admissions website.
 Review all detailed information on admissions criteria and be prepared to answer application questions on how you meet these requirements.